Chapter 2

 I have been hitching around northern Europe, playing their demo

-tapes and showing their photos to a handful of agents and record
+tapes and showing their photos to agents and record

 companies.
 They have consistently raised eyebrows - especially over

-here on the continent .
-The tapes are invariably listened to “on
+here on the continent.
+The tapes are invariably listened to here “on

 the mainland” with a much more open attitude than in England.